 Rep. Austin Davis' Biography

-During his college years, Davis was hired as a legislative intern by the Pennsylvania House of Representatives.
+During his college years, Rep. Davis was hired as a legislative intern by the Pennsylvania House of Representatives.
 By 21, the Tribune Review hailed him “a veteran at the politics of helping others.”
-Post-college, Davis accepted a position with Allegheny County Executive Rich Fitzgerald, where he served as an executive assistant to the county executive's office.
+Post-college, he accepted a position with Allegheny County Executive Rich Fitzgerald, where he served as an executive assistant to the county executive's office.

-In 2015, Davis served as United States Delegate to the One Young World Summit in Bangkok, Thailand.
+In 2015, Rep. Davis served as United States Delegate to the One Young World Summit in Bangkok, Thailand.
 He also was a member of the Rules and By-Laws committee during the 2016 Democratic National Convention.

-It's no secret that Davis enjoys his service to the residents of the 35th Legislative District.
+It's no secret that Rep. Davis enjoys his service to the residents of the 35th Legislative District.
 Whether it's within the community or abroad, his commitment to bettering the lives of those in distressed communities is unwavering, and he plans to continue his career in public service by representing constituents in his district to the best of his ability.

 Rep. Davis currently resides in McKeesport with his wife, Blayre Holmes Davis.